nicdgonzalez/fuji/README.md

 If you intend to allow players from outside your network to join, please follow these steps carefully:

-> [!IMPORTANT]
-> Always prioritize the security of your network.
-Failure to properly configure
-> these settings may expose your system to potential risks.
-If you are
-> uncertain about any aspect, seek guidance from reliable sources or consult
-> with a network security professional.

 1. **Research Port Forwarding:**
 Understand the concept of port forwarding.
 Log in to your router settings and create a port forwarding rule for the Minecraft server's port